-I recognise that it may be a breach of the Board's Code of Conduct to:- 1) omit information that oug ht to be given in this Notice; 2) provide information that i s materially false or misleading; given in this Notice after declare a Disclosable Pe s, in order to bring up to date, information my re-election or reappointment or to fail to cuniary Interest that I acquire after the date o declare under the provisions of the Code I also acknowledge that it ma y be a breach of the Code of Conduct to:- 1) omit information that oug ht to be given in this Notice; 2) provide information that i s materially false or misleading; change in my interests co fication to the Monitoring Officer of any ontained in this Notice within 28 days of uch change of circumstances.
-I understand that the Board will on the internet. publish the Register of Members' Interests Signed Dated RECEIVED Monitoring Officer - Cotswolds Co onservation Board
+I recognise that it may be a breach of the Board's Code of Conduct to:- 1) omit information that ought to be given in this Notice; 2) provide information that is materially false or misleading; fail to give further Notices, in order to bring up to date, information given in this Notice after my re-election or reappointment or to fail to declare a Disclosable Pecuniary Interest that I acquire after the date of this Notice and have to declare under the provisions of the Code of Conduct.
+I also acknowledge that it may be a breach of the Code of Conduct to:- 1) omit information that ought to be given in this Notice; 2) provide information that is materially false or misleading; fail to provide written notification to the Monitoring Officer of any change in my interests contained in this Notice within 28 days of my becoming aware of such change of circumstances.
+I understand that the Board will publish the Register of Members' Interests on the internet.
+Signed Dated